DiegoBast1/BI-Dashboards-Analytics/GlobalSuperstore Sales Analysis - Power BI & Excel/README.md

 ## Tools Used
 - Excel to store the data
-- Power BI to load, clean and create visuals with data to answer this business questions
+- Power BI to load, clean and create visuals with data to answer business questions

 ## Key Insights Found
 - Technology is the most profitable category